 Vea had three tackles (two solo) and a sack in Sunday's 27-20 loss at Dallas.

 Vea came back down to earth after exploding for nine tackles a week ago, but he still managed to record the sack.
 The 23-year-old has been limited throughout the season by injuries, but he's logged heavy snap counts over the last few games.

-Vea recorded one sack across 28 defensive snaps in Sunday's loss to the Redskins.
+Vea recorded nine tackles (six solo) in Sunday's loss to the Ravens.